About us

 Oddly, there’s enough spare capacity on the national DAB channel to allow Birdsong to continue, and it’s reported that Quentin Howard has granted permission for the recording to be used, and is as surprised as we are that birdsong’s no longer being broadcast on DAB.

-One Response to "Birdsong Radio falls off the perch"
+Comment (1) on “Birdsong Radio falls off the perch”

-1. Phil Bridges Says:
+1. Phil Bridges says:

 So, if there is some spare capacity would this not be an opportunity for quality stations like Planet Rock to creep up to 192 or even 256k?